Neo Deco: How to Bring Art Deco Glamour Into Your Home in 2026

 Feeling inspired but overwhelmed?
 Here's a practical approach to getting started without buying everything at once.

-Decide on your colour story before shopping.
-The simplest approach:
+- Select Your Palette: Decide on your colour story before shopping.
+The simplest approach: one jewel tone (your statement colour) and two warm neutrals (your supporting cast).

-Don't buy all your brass pieces at once.
-Start with one or two—a lamp, perhaps, or replacing door handles—and see how it feels.
-You can always add more; taking away is harder.
+- Layer in Metallics Gradually: Don't buy all your brass pieces at once.
+Start with one or two, a lamp, perhaps, or replacing door handles—and see how it feels.

 This article contains affiliate links.
 We may receive a small commission when you make a purchase, at no extra cost to you.
 We only recommend products we genuinely believe in.